openmm/openmm/docs-source/usersguide/application.rst

     ...
     system = prmtop.createSystem(nonbondedMethod=PME, nonbondedCutoff=1*nanometer,
             constraints=HBonds)
-    system.addForce(MonteCarloBarostat(1*bar, 300*kelvin))
+    temperature = 300*kelvin
+    pressure = 1*bar
+    collision_rate = 1/picosecond
+    timestep = 0.002*picoseconds
+    system.addForce(MonteCarloBarostat(pressure, temperature))
-    integrator = LangevinIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)
+    integrator = LangevinIntegrator(temperature, collision_rate, timestep)
     ...

-The parameters of the Monte Carlo barostat are the pressure (1 bar) and temperature (300K).
+The parameters of the Monte Carlo barostat are the pressure (1 bar) and temperature (300 K).
 The barostat assumes the simulation is being run at constant temperature, but it does not itself do anything to regulate the temperature.

 .. warning::

-    It is therefore critical that you always use it along with a Langevin integrator or Andersen thermostat, and that you specify the same temperature for both the barostat and the integrator or thermostat.
+    Because :class:`MonteCarloBarostat` assumes thermal control is already being performed, it is critical your system already incorporates some form of thermal control, such as using an Andersen thermostat (through the addition of an :class:`AndersenThermostat` object) or the use of a thermostatting integrator such as :class:`LangevinIntegrator`.
+The thermal control temperature must also be the same for both the barostat and integrator or thermostat.
 Otherwise, you will get incorrect results.

 There also is an anisotropic barostat that scales each axis of the periodic box independently, allowing it to change shape.
 When using the anisotropic